DC Fans Angry Over Rotten Tomatoes 'Justice League' Ratings - Slashdot

 What the hell are you talking about?
 No one is petitioning the US government.
 It’s a petition to Warner Bros.
 Also, I’m failing to understand how an Egyptian DC fan making a useless change.org petition means that the US is a laughingstock.
 Care to explain that logic?

-Movie Critics are Useless (Score:3)
+Movie Critics are Useless (Score:5, Insightful)

 First of all, I just have to say: First world problems on this one...